-It is free of charge to be part of the study and over 11,000 women have taken part so far.
 Participating in the register includes follow up of your baby's development and it is hoped that the findings from the study will provide some answers and guidance for other women in the future.
+It is free of charge to be part of the study.